JetBrains/kotlin-web-site/pages/docs/reference/js-to-kotlin-interop.md

 ```
 </div>

-When using CommonJS, your callsite could for example like this:
+When using UMD or CommonJS, for example, your callsite could look like this:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>
 ``` javascript